gitfof/my_4dof_robot/README.md

 # my_4dof_robot
+This package is running on the Raspberry Pi.
-4dof robot managed by 4DOF_robot_contreller using my_interface message
+My 4DOF robot is managed by my_4dof_robot_controller using my_interface message.

+The package is receiving ROS2 topic messages from the server, producing them and transforming into move command for the Arduino.